 Is private health insurance worth it?
 The answer is a personal one.
-From your taxable income to your age, private hospital cover isn’t for everyone – but when you consider 14.4 million Australians have health insurance coverage, maybe it is worth it after all.
-Let’s find out.
+From your taxable income to your age, private hospital cover isn’t for everyone.
+But when you consider 44.9% of Australians (12.1 million people) have private hospital cover and 54.6% of Australians (14.7 million people) have private extras cover, maybe it is worth it after all.

 SUMMARY